 What is stock Android?

 While personal preference is obviously key in choosing which version of Android you prefer, stock Android has the advantage of being considered the fastest and least demanding version of Android.
 This is simply because it has less going on behind-the-scenes, and so is able to commit more resources to whatever actions you’re undertaking.
-While the Pixel 2‘s smooth and snappy performance isn’t just owed the use of stock Android, the slim OS goes a long way toward helping the user experience.
+While the Pixel 2‘s smooth and snappy performance isn’t just owed the use of close-to stock Android, the slim OS goes a long way toward helping the user experience.
 Stock Android is Android as Google intended.

 What is Oreo?